UKEIAM/semedo/README.md

 4. Set `min_points`/`max_points` (default `4`/`50`) to control how many polygon corners an annotation may have — the tool blocks saving below `min_points` and stops accepting new points at `max_points`.
 5. Open [src/annotate/annotation.ipynb](src/annotate/annotation.ipynb) and run the first cell

+New to the tool and don't have images yet? [download_assets.py](src/finetune/download_assets.py) (fetches SmartDoc15) and [create_dummy_uke_dataset.py](src/finetune/create_dummy_uke_dataset.py) (copies a sample of it into `data/uke/train`/`val`/`test` with pre-filled ground truth) exist for exactly this — both are already wired up as cells, `download_assets.py` in [finetuning.ipynb](src/finetune/finetuning.ipynb) (see [Training pipeline](#training-pipeline) below) and `create_dummy_uke_dataset.py` in [annotation.ipynb](src/annotate/annotation.ipynb), so just run those notebook cells rather than calling the scripts again separately from the command line.
+Note this is only for trying out the annotation tool and the `include_uke_in_training: true` code path end to end — it relabels SmartDoc15 images as fake "UKE" data, so it isn't useful training signal on its own.
+Actual training doesn't need it: the default `opensource_only` scenario already trains on real SmartDoc15 data without any UKE-shaped folders.

 By default the config points at the institutional image folders under [data/uke](data/uke) (`train`/`val`/`test`) and writes the ground-truth CSV to `data/uke/train_uke_model_coordinates.csv` — the same paths `training_config.json` expects for `uke_train_dir`/`uke_val_dir`/`uke_test_dir`/`uke_metadata_path`, so you can annotate and then fine-tune without changing any paths. (`uke` throughout the code/config is just this project's internal shorthand for "institutional data" — swap in your own institution's images/annotations under those same paths and keys.)

 ## Training pipeline